awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 When you enable SQA, you can specify 0 to let WLM dynamically set the maximum run time for short queries\.
 Alternatively, you can specify a value of 1–20 seconds, in milliseconds\.
 The default value is `0`\.
 JSON property: `max_execution_time`

+**Concurrency Scaling mode**
+To enable Concurrency Scaling on a queue, set Concurrency Scaling mode to `auto`\.
+When the number of queries routed to a queue exceeds the queue's configured concurrency, eligible queries are sent to the scaling cluster\.
+When slots become available, queries are run on the main cluster\.
+The default is `off`\.
+JSON property: `concurrency_scaling`

 **Concurrency**
 The number of queries that can run concurrently in a queue\.
-When a queue reaches the concurrency level, any subsequent queries wait in the queue until resources are available to process them\.
+If Concurrency Scaling mode is enabled, eligible queries are sent to a scaling cluster when a queue reaches the concurrency level\.
+If Concurrency Scaling mode is disabled, queries wait in the queue until a slot becomes available\.
 The range is between 1 and 50\.
 JSON property: `query_concurrency`

 **User Groups**